 Messages IE906A.edifact, IE501C.XML, IE501B.edifact and IE501B.XML must be available for incident analysis – further investigation is needed in the context of exception handling.

-In case Business Validation Errors are reported by NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
+In case Business Validation Errors are reported by the NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
 7], then

-The processing of Functional error message (CD906A.edifact) by NA “To Be” and the communication or involvement of NCO is a national issue (e.g. whether CD906C.xml will be created with error pointer similar to ieCA approach (V.4.4).
+The processing of Functional error message (CD906A.edifact) by the NA “To Be” and the communication or involvement of NCO is a national issue (e.g. whether CD906C.xml will be created with error pointer similar to ieCA approach (V.4.4)).

 Messages IE906A.edifact, IE501C.XML, IE501B.edifact and IE501B.XML must be available for incident analysis – further investigation is needed in the context of exception handling.